andrewauclair/micro-task/design.md

 A feature is a special version of either a group or list folder.
 A feature starts out as a list but can be converted to a group
 		if a sub-feature is added.
 A special feature.txt file is added to the group or list folder to give further details on the feature and to indicate that the group or list is a feature.

+Features will be automatically created when groups or lists are created inside a project group.
+If a project is created from an existing group then all groups and lists in the project group will be turned into features.

 <b>Format (line by line):</b>